Results.

 September 1999

-A primary tortfeasor cannot be struck out and substituted with a corporate office-holder where his joinder is necessary.
+A primary tortfeasor cannot be struck out and substituted by a non‑legal official title under Order 1 rule 10(2).

 10 September 1999